space-wizards/docs/src/en/space-station-14/round-flow/proposals/blood-brothers.md

-# Blood brothers
+# Blood Brothers

 | Designers | Implemented | GitHub Links |
 |---|---|---|
 | whateverusername0 (Github) | :warning: Partially | [PR](https://github.com/space-wizards/space-station-14/pull/27622) |

-Blood Brothers is a variant of Traitor where you are bound to work with another random person on the station.
-Together you and your new one or two friends will work together to pull off any of the regular traitor objectives.
-Blood Brothers do not have an uplink and are not related to The Syndicate by any means.
-They also have a _revolutionary-type-of_ special icon to easily identify his teammates.
+Blood Brothers is a variant of Traitor with a bit of brotherly love!
+Instead of getting 20 telecrystals and an uplink to do your deeds, you are given a friend!
+Together you and your new teammate will crush mountains, do the impossible and complete all the regular traitor tasks there is.
+They have a revolutionary-type-of special icon and **shared objectives**, making team play not just optional but mandatory to achieve that sweet greentext. _Quick note that blood brothers are not related to The Syndicate by any means._

-Blood brothers' goal is to complete all their objectives and escape to CentCom together.

-Team play is not just optional but mandatory to achieve that sweet greentext.
-Shared objectives give a lot of freedom for executing evil deeds.

-Consider it a 0TC antag that is focred to keep an eye on his friends and do team play. ~~feelsbadman if your bro is catatonic or ssd~~

 ## Spawn conditions
+### Traitor gamemode
-In Traitor gamemode, one to three random crewmembers will become blood brothers when giving out antag roles.
-If there is only one Blood Brother, he will be given a special one charge flash to convert another person to his side.
+There is a 50% chance to spawn a single team of 1-3 blood brothers.
+If there will be only one, he will be given a special one-charge flash to convert a crewmember of his choice, like a head revolutionary.
+Late join is not an option, unfortunately.
+### Blood Brothers gamemode
+Blood Brothers are divided into teams and each one is given a one-charge flash.
+For example, if there are 4 blood brothers, there are 4 individual teams.
+Late join is possible!

 ## Objectives
-The blood brothers have 2-3 of your average traitor tasks.
-They are shared, thus, for example, if you or your teammate completes an objective, you both get a greentext.
-Besides their regular traitor deeds, they also have a special objective to ensure that all members of the team are alive and unrestrained, which will 100% be a pain to do.
+Regarding objectives, Blood Brothers have three main differences:

-Blood Brothers will never get an objective to kill one of their teammates.
-This also applies to helping with objectives, keeping one alive or whatever objective that is targeted at another BB.
+- You will never get an objective to kill one of your teammates.
+This also applies to helping with objectives, keeping one alive or whatever objective that is targeted at another BB inside of your team.
+- Your objectives are shared.
+For example, if you or your teammate completes an objective, you both get a greentext.
+- The last _mandatory_ objective will be to ensure that the whole team has escaped on the evacuation shuttle alive and unrestrained.

+If there are more than 1 team of blood brothers, you may be tasked with destruction of the other team.
+If they don't get a greentext - you do.